-Supplier shall regularly quantify, set targets, monitor progress, and reduce consumption of Fossil Fuels, water, Hazardous Substances, and natural resources through conservation, re-use, recycling, substitution, or other measures.
+Supplier shall regularly quantify, set targets, monitor progress, and reduce consumption of fossil fuel, water, hazardous substances, and natural resources through conservation, reuse, recycling, substitution, or other measures.

 Supplier shall identify a specific individual or individuals within each facility who will be responsible for all aspects of resource consumption management, including purchasing and implementation of conservation programs.